-ECG and IV technicians are primarily responsible for administering electrocardiogram (EKG or ECG) tests, drawing blood samples and giving injections.
+ECG and IV technicians are primarily responsible for administering electrocardiogram (EKG or ECG) tests, and setting up intravenous therapy.
 Technicians work in hospitals, clinics, surgical centers, doctors’ offices, alternate care settings, chemotherapy clinics, ambulatory infusion centers and in patients’ homes.

 For more information contact: